gambhirbk/rainbow-care/README.md

-In the project directory, you can run:
+In the project directory, you can run to install all the dependencies:
-### 'npm install -save'
+### `npm install -save`

+And then you run:
 ### `npm start`

 Runs the app in the development mode.\